-Welcome to The Space Treaty Project.
-The mission of the Project is to give people Hope and Inspiration by helping the nations of the Earth to build a Common Future.
+Welcome to The Space Treaty Institute.
+The mission of the Institute is to give people Hope and Inspiration by helping the nations of the Earth to build a Common Future.

 Right now there is a gap in space law, one that finds its origins in the Outer Space Treaty.
 Article II of that treaty states that “Outer space, including the moon and other celestial bodies, is not subject to national appropriation by claim of sovereignty, by means of use or occupation, or by any other means.”

 This simple prohibition worked well so long as missions to the Moon and beyond were by national governments and limited to science and exploration.
 But we have now reached a time when it has become technologically and financially possible for non-governmental entities to engage in commerce and otherwise use the celestial bodies of our solar system.
 Their greatest impediment now is a legal structure that does not support their efforts or, at best, is so ambiguous that they are not able to make rational business decisions or attract adequate investment.